A Call For Change

 I didn't mean to.
 We didn't mean to get, but I don't know what's going on.

 You know, it is what it is.
-It's how we believe it's not.
+It's how we believe it's a good thing.

 Kate and Ty break it down.
 And if I'm totally, and I actually support you and want you to leave if anything we say offends you, hurts you, you don't like, you don't agree, whatever, you please exit.